A Shin Hikari

-A Shin Hikari (Japanese エイシンヒカリ, foaled 3 May 2011) is a Japanese Thoroughbred racehorse.
+A Shin Hikari (Japanese エイシンヒカリ, foaled 3 May 2011) is a retired Japanese Thoroughbred racehorse.
 He began his racing career as a three-year-old in 2014 when he won his first five races including the Listed Ireland Trophy.
-In the following year he won the Mijakooji Stakes, Epsom Cup and Mainichi Okan in Japan before establishing himself as one of the best racehorses in the world with a victory in the Hong Kong Cup.
+In the following year, he won the Mijakooji Stakes, Epsom Cup and Mainichi Okan in Japan before establishing himself as one of the best racehorses in the world with a victory in the Hong Kong Cup.
 In the spring of 2016 he was sent to Europe and began his campaign with a ten length win in the Prix d'Ispahan.